masolimano/maneage/README-hacking.md

      ```shell
      $ ./project configure           # Build the project's software environment (can take an hour or so).
-     $ ./project prepare             # Pre-processing preparations (doing nothing in the raw template).
      $ ./project make                # Do the processing and build paper (just a simple demo in the template).

      # Open 'paper.pdf' and see if everything is ok.